Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Abstract

 \section{Abstract}

-We study an NP-hard problem motivated by energy-efficiently maintaining the connectivity of a symmetric wireless sensor communication network.
-Given an edge-weighted \(n\)-vertex graph, find a connected spanning subgraph of minimum cost, where the cost is determined by letting each vertex pay the most expensive edge incident to it in the subgraph.
-We provide an algorithm that works in polynomial time if one can find a set of obligatory edges that yield a spanning subgraph with \(O(\log n)\)~connected components.
-We also provide a linear-time algorithm that reduces any input graph that consists of a tree together with \(g\)~additional edges to an equivalent graph with \(O(g)\)~vertices.
-Based on this, we obtain a polynomial-time algorithm for~\(g\in O(\log n)\).
-On the negative side, we show that \(o(\log n)\)-approximating the difference~\(d\) between the optimal solution cost and a natural lower bound is NP-hard and that there are presumably no exact algorithms running in \(2^{o(n)}\)~time or in \(f(d)\cdot n^{O(1)}\)~time for any computable function~\(f\).
+We study an NP-hard problem motivated by energy-efficiently maintaining the connectivity of a symmetric wireless communication network: Given an edge-weighted \(n\)-vertex graph, find a connected spanning subgraph of minimum cost, where the cost is determined by letting each vertex pay the most expensive edge incident to it in the subgraph.
+On the negative side, we show that \(o(\log n)\)-approximating the difference~\(d\) between the optimal solution cost and a natural lower bound is NP-hard and that, under the Exponential Time Hypothesis, there are no exact algorithms running in \(2^{o(n)}\)~time or in \(f(d)\cdot n^{O(1)}\)~time for any computable function~\(f\).
+Moreover, we show that the special case of connecting $c$~network components with minimum additional cost generally cannot be polynomial\hyp time reduced to instances of size $c^{O(1)}$ unless the polynomial\hyp time hierarchy collapses.
+On the positive side, we provide an algorithm that reconnects \(O(\log n)\)~connected components with minimum additional cost in polynomial time.
+These algorithms are motivated by application scenarios of monitoring areas or where an existing sensor network may fall apart into several connected components due to sensor faults.
+In experiments, the algorithm outperforms CPLEX with known ILP formulations when $n$~is sufficiently large compared to~$c$.